 Fresh shiitake are delicious sauteed, stir-fried, marinated and grilled, or braised.

-Shiitake is delicious in soups, sauces, pasta dishes, rice, stews, and stir-fried dishes.
+Shiitake is delicious in soups, sauces, pasta dishes, rice (caramelized shiitake risotto), stews, and stir-fried dishes.

 Broad shiitake can be employed in the stuffing.